PJK136/i3/README.md

 ## Purpose of this repo

-Vanilla i3 doesn't play that well with KDE/Plasma, and i love KDE, that's why i'm maintaining this repo.
+Vanilla i3 doesn't play that well with KDE/Plasma, that's why I'm maintaining this repo.

-Up until now i just added code and haven't modified vanilla i3 code.
-I will try to stick to this in the future ensuring simple merges.

 ### Branches

-* **master, next**: those will stay vanilla for easy fast-forward merges of the official i3 repo
+* **stable**: the stable branch of the official i3 repo which the patches are applied to.

-* **kde-master**: that's what you want if you want to use i3 with KDE/Plasma
+* **kde-master**: that's what you want if you want to use i3 with KDE/Plasma (forked from https://github.com/sLite/i3 and maintained here by me).

-I won't maintain an up-to-date **next** branch with KDE/Plasma patches included, if you need that, feel free to clone :)
+* **kde-wm-icons-master**: My personal branch with some extra stuff merged like window-icons patch from https://github.com/laur89/i3-extras or a PKGBUILD for Arch packaging.

+I will sometimes **rebase** `kde-master` and `kde-wm-icons-master` to update with the official i3 repo.

 ### Features